gabortill/javascipt-style-guide/README.md

 **why?**

-Your future self will be forever grateful.
+Hard to debug, and your future self will be forever grateful.

 ```js
 // BAD